mse2321/muzak_old/README.md

 # muzak
-Thinkful FrontEnd Capstone Project using Spotify API
+Music search engine using Spotify and Discogs (Coming soon) APIs.

 This is a search engine, powered by Spotify's API, that lets you search for your favorite artist and listen to previews of their most popular songs.
 I created my own custom audio player with album art.